april-tools/colorai/cfp.md

 ## Reviewing

-Reviewing is double-blind; i.e., reviewers will not know the authors’ identity and authors won’t know the reviewers’ identity.
+Reviewing for novel research papers is double-blind; i.e., reviewers will not know the authors’ identity and authors won’t know the reviewers’ identity.
 Please refer to your prior work in the third person wherever possible.
 We also encourage links to public repositories such as GitHub to share code and/or data as long as they are anonymized.
+Reviewing for already accepted papers is single-blind: authors won’t know the reviewers’ identity.

 List of reviewers: